Federated Sketching LoRA: A Flexible Framework for Heterogeneous Collaborative Fine-Tuning of LLMs: Federated Sketching LoRA

 \section{Federated Sketching LoRA}

-Motivated by the limitations of existing methods, we propose a new federated LoRA reformulation.
+Motivated by the limitations of existing methods, we propose a reformulation for federated LoRA.
 Building on this foundation, we develop FSLoRA, a heterogeneous LoRA algorithm that preserves LoRA's flexibility while accommodating client resource heterogeneity.